wanyoike-max/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Script 8 shows us how to print 128 to the value stored in the enviromental variable

 * Script 9 shows us print the results of two fles divided

+* Script 10 shows us how to display the results of the files BREATH and LOVE